JustinIlao/ThreadedPort_Scanner/README.md

 Threaded Port Scanner that scans a target and returns open ports and closed ports, if the port is open then a description of associated protocol will be printed.
+Input host on prompt and change port range if desired.

-Only use with permission from target or only oneeself.
+Only use with permission from target.